 Technology

-The novel inhibitors display subnanomolar IC50 values both in biochemical assays and in cell culture (Western blot).
-Notably, at 1 μM, full kinome profiling shows that the compounds inhibit 50 % of the enzymatic activity of less than 10 kinases.
-The lead compounds exhibit >50-fold lower activity against the second-ranked most inhibited kinase (the PIKK family member DNA-PK) and feature optimal PK properties in murine models, including oral bioavailability (>70 %).
+values both in biochemical assays and in cell culture (Fig 1).
+Notably, at 1 μM, full kinome profiling (364 kinases) shows that the compounds inhibit 50 % of the enzymatic activity of less than 10 kinases (Fig 2).
+The lead compound, eALM1396 is >50-fold less potent against the second-most inhibited kinase (the PIKK family member DNA-PK) in the panel and features optimal PK properties in murine models, including excellent oral bioavailability (>70%).

 Benefits